Mingy123/esp32-ws2812-rs/docs/serial_protocol.md

 | 0x01       | Custom (manual)           | None                                 |
 | 0x02       | Solid Color               | 3 bytes (R, G, B)                    |
 | 0x03       | Rainbow Cycle             | 4 bytes (f32): N cycles in strip     |

+### Manual Color Input Payload

+The payload first starts with the index of the first LED to set (2 bytes, big endian), followed by the color data for each LED in sequence.
+Each LED color is represented by 3 bytes (R, G, B).

+The number of LEDs to set will be determined from the payload length.
+For example, if the payload length is 11 bytes, the first 2 bytes are the starting index, and the remaining 9 bytes correspond to 3 LEDs (3 bytes each).

+Note: The maximum payload length is 1024 bytes, so the maximum number of LEDs that can be set in one command is limited by that.
+For example, to set LEDs 0-340 (341 LEDs), the payload length would be 2 + (341 * 3) = 1025 bytes, which exceeds the limit.
+To set more than 340 LEDs, you must split it into multiple commands.

 ## CRC-16-CCITT Calculation